CLARIAH/COW/README.md

 For user documentation see the [basic introduction video](https://t.co/SDWC3NhWZf) and the  [GitHub wiki](https://github.com/clariah/cow/wiki/).
 [Technical details](#technical-details) are provided below.
 If you encounter an issue then please [report](https://github.com/CLARIAH/COW/issues/new/choose) it.
 Also feel free to create pull requests.

 ## Quick Start Guide

+There are two ways to run CoW.
+The quickest is via Docker, the more flexible via PIP.

 ### Docker Image